Water mains are underground pipes that carry water from the pumping stations to your street and the service pipes connected to your house.

 - Advertisements on the local radio stations CJOY 1460 and Magic FM 106.1

-- Advertisements in the Guelph Mercury and Tribune newspapers
+- Advertisements in the City News section of the Guelph Mercury Tribune newspaper

 - Information posted on the City web site at guelph.ca/water